Labour Party serves South Tyneside MP with notice of investigation over ‘breach of party rules’

 "Shortly after the legal letter the Party withdrew the investigation claiming it was an ‘administrative error’ and apologised for the mistake and the distress it had caused me.”

-Tensions between various Labour factions are reaching a new apex, ahead of Keir Starmer’s first party conference as party leader at the end of this month.
+Tensions between various Labour factions are reaching a new apex, ahead of Keir Starmer’s belated first conference as party leader at the end of this month.

-The other borough MP, South Shields’ Emma Lewell-Buck, recently called for Labour to leave aside its warring factionalism after the party lost its heartland Hartlepool seat in a disastrous by-election result, in turn provoking a renewed flare-up of tensions and in-fighting.
+The other borough MP, South Shields’ Emma Lewell-Buck, recently called for Labour to leave aside its warring factionalism after the party lost a North-East heartland territory in the disastrous Hartlepool by-election, amid a renewed flare-up of recriminations and wider in-fighting.

 Ms Osborne’s office has been contacted for further comment.